Hiccup246/development-env/README.md

 <br>

 # ✍️ Manual Configuration
-Unfortunatley some configuration cannot be done automatically or is more effective when done manually.
+Unfortunately, some configuration cannot be done automatically or is more effective when done manually.
 The following configuration should be done manually:
 - Update iTerm2 color scheme to solarized dark
 - Update iTerm2 fonts to use installed powerline fonts
 - If zsh-autosuggestions are not showing edit the suggestions text color